-- The United Kingdom National Health Service Blood and Transplant mandates testing for SARS-CoV-2 RNA in URT and LRT specimens in all potential deceased donors.
-As of January 2021, 987 deceased donors with negative upper and lower respiratory tract testing enabled 2469 transplants of which 75 were lung transplants.
-There was no evidence of donor derived COVID-19, suggesting that this strategy minimizes the risk of SARS-CoV-2 transmission to lung transplant recipients. - The Food and Drug Administration (FDA) under Emergency Use Authorization (EUA) provides validated specimen types for all SARS-CoV-2 assays.
-There are over 80 tests currently validated for lower respiratory tract specimens. - 5.
-The FDA has issued notification of potential false positive and false negative results associated with certain SARS-CoV-2 testing platforms.
-These notifications can inform selection of testing platforms to minimize the possibility of donor deferral due to false test results. - 6.
+- The Food and Drug Administration (FDA) under Emergency Use Authorization (EUA) provides validated specimen types for all SARS-CoV-2 assays.
+There are over 80 tests currently validated for lower respiratory tract specimens. - 6.
 In December 2020, the FDA permitted laboratory reporting of cycle threshold (Ct) values for authorized molecular diagnostic SARS-CoV-2 tests. - A Ct value indicates the number of amplification cycles needed to achieve a positive result from a real-time PCR test.
 Low Ct values are generally considered to reflect a higher viral load, and high Ct values are generally considered to reflect a lower viral load. - Higher Ct values tend to correlate with culture negativity.
 The CDC reported that attempts to recover SARS-CoV-2 in culture of upper airway samples was generally unsuccessful when their assay Ct values were >35.
-However, due to the multiple factors known to
+However, due to the multiple factors known to impact Ct values (testing platform, specimen collection and storage), caution is advised when applying published correlations of Ct values with the presence of infectious virus detectable in culture, and hence as a predictor of transmissibility.

-- impact Ct values (testing platform, specimen collection and storage), caution is advised when applying published correlations of Ct values with the presence of infectious virus detectable in culture, and hence as a predictor of transmissibility. - The CDC and FDA currently recommend against the use of Ct values for assessment of an individual's degree of infectivity or risk for disease severity. - 7.
+- The CDC and FDA currently recommend against the use of Ct values for assessment of an individual's degree of infectivity or risk for disease severity. - 7.
 Currently there is insufficient evidence to support the use of SARS-CoV- 2 antibody donor testing as a marker for assessing safety or potential transmission risk to recipients. - 8.
 NAT testing of non-respiratory samples is not standardized, and there is insufficient evidence to support its use for clinical evaluation of donors at this time. - 9.
-While evidence supports the use of chest computed tomography (CT) and chest x-ray in conjunction with other testing methods for SARS-CoV-2 infection, it does not currently support radiographic imaging as the sole diagnostic method for SARS-CoV-2 infection. - 10.
-Available evidence supports an assessment for potential end-organ dysfunction if a donor has a history of COVID-19. - 11.
+Available evidence supports an assessment for potential end-organ dysfunction in donors with COVID-19. - 10.
 OPOs collecting a history and timeline of COVID-19 exposure and COVID-19 symptoms in a potential donor could contextualize SARS-CoV-2 test results and lower the risk of undetected infection and maximize organ utilization.